 - Patients should avoid all dental work 3 days before their scheduled surgery this includes cleanings, fillings, and crowns. - Please discuss any major dental work such as root canals, extractions, and other procedures with your orthopedic surgeon if the need for dental work has been identified.
 Waiting for some time after your dental procedure to have your joint replacement surgery may be appropriate.

 Losing Weight

 If you are overweight, losing any weight (even a few pounds) will help you recover better.
 This takes stress off your new joint and helps it last longer.
-If ankle or foot pain is the main reason you are inactive, after recovery from surgery it should be easier to be active and lose weight as well.

 Stop Smoking